eashion/LeetCode/787_Cheapest Flights Within K Stops/README.md

 only use the shortest to update update the other nodes.
 Once we achieve the dst, it' garanteed to be optimal.
 3. Simple DP
 record the lvl, use opt[i][k-1] update opt[j][i]
+How can I choosed the most complicate one to implement???
 ```
 class Solution {
 public: